semplice/linstaller/README.md

 where 'semplice' is the configuration file of the distribution (currently only semplice is available).
 You can symlink 'semplice' to 'default' and not use the -c switch.

+To specify the frontend, you can use the -f switch.